SeeedDocument/Seeed-WiKi/docs/Grove-Thumb_Joystick.md

 The Grove - Thumb Joystick is an analog device that outputs analog signal ranging from 0 to 1023.
 That requires us to use the analog port of Arduino to take the readings.

-1.Connect the module to the A0/A1 of [Grove - Base Shield](http://www.seeedstudio.com/grove-base-shield-p-754.html) using the 4-pin grove cable.
+1.Connect the module to the A0/A1 of [Grove - Base Shield](http://www.seeedstudio.com/grove-base-shield-p-754.html) by using the 4-pin grove cable.

 2.Plug the Grove - Basic Shield into Arduino.

 3.Connect Arduino to PC by using a USB cable.
 ![](https://raw.githubusercontent.com/SeeedDocument/Grove-Thumb_Joystick/master/img/Grove-Thumb_Joystick.jpg)

 4.Copy and paste code below to a new Arduino sketch.

 ```
 /*